SandiVant/Assignment-01/README.md

-The main problems I faced where when the code would tramdlate to red, I guess identifying I did not enter come characters correctly.
+The main problems I faced where when the code would translate to red, I guess identifying I did not enter come characters correctly.